they-call-me-electronerd/Sasto_Mahango/sql/README.md

 # SQL Files Documentation

-This directory contains all essential SQL scripts for the MulyaSuchi database system.
+This directory contains all essential SQL scripts for the SastoMahango database system.

 ## Production Files (Execute in Order for Fresh Installation)